 Spend another night on the peninsula.

-Those wanting to immerse themselves in Icelandic culture should make their way to the Settlement Centre in the town of Borgarnes where they can get to know Egill Skallagrímsson, one of the Icelandic Sagas best-known heroes.
+Those wanting to immerse themselves in Icelandic culture should make their way to the Settlement Center in the town of Borgarnes, where they can get to know Egill Skallagrimsson, one of the Icelandic Sagas best-known heroes.

 At Snorrastofa, the medieval research institute, you can learn everything about its former resident, Snorri Sturluson.
-Snorri was a poet, scholar and a lawmaker who wrote Snorra-Edda, the most important work we have on Norse mythology.
+Snorri was a poet, scholar, and lawmaker who wrote Snorra-Edda, the most important work on Norse mythology.

-While travelling in West-Iceland, you can opt for two very different tours.
-You could drive out to Langjökull glacier where a guide will lead you through the hallways of a man-made tunnel in the glacier, or you could descend into the colourful wonderworld of Víðgelmir lava cave.
+While traveling in West Iceland, you can opt for two very different tours.
+You could drive out to Langjokull glacier, where a guide will lead you through the hallways of a man-made tunnel in the glacier, or you could descend into the colorful wonderworld of Vidgelmir lava cave.

-Make your way back to Reykjavík where you can spend the rest of the day soaking in some of the geothermal pools dotted around the city.
-If you still have a thirst for adventure, you could opt for a tour where you go down into the empty magma chamber of a volcano.
+Make your way back to Reykjavik, where you can spend the rest of the day soaking in some of the geothermal pools dotted around the city.

 Spend your last night in Iceland in the capital.